 - Module C was in service and in overall good condition.
-The new blowers were operational and in good condition. - The exterior walls of aeration basin structures, piping, and equipment all appeared to be in good condition. - Clarifier C-1 remains on schedule to be rehabilitated later this year (2023). - The RAS pump station was in good condition.
+This module was converted in 2004 to a fine bubble diffuser system. - At the time of the inspection C2 Basin was drained to complete repairs. - The exterior walls of aeration basin structures, piping, and equipment all appeared to be in good condition. - The rehabilitation of Clarifier C-1 reached completion and is in service. - At the time of the inspection, the blowers on Module C were recently replaced. - The RAS pump station was in good condition.
 Pumps, piping, and valving showed light corrosion. - The WAS pumps and piping appeared to be in fair to good condition. - The RAS and WAS pump stations are scheduled for rehabilitation under the upcoming NRWWTP Facility Improvements - Biological project.